mattvenn/earth-to-mars/docs/missions.md

 Adapt the program to print out the total number of samples, and the average of each type of sample.

-If the robot sends back 10,000 samples, do you think scientists look at them all individually or use a computer to analyse them?
-Why?

 Answer the question at `http://mission.control/questions/6`